M66B/FairEmail/app/src/main/assets/SETUP-az-rAZ.md

-# Setup help
+# Quraşdırma üzrə Kömək

-Setting up FairEmail is fairly simple.
-You'll need to add at least one account to receive email and at least one identity if you want to send email.
-The quick setup will add an account and an identity in one go for most major providers.
+FairEmail-i quraşdırma olduqca sadədir.
+E-poçt almaq üçün ən azı bir hesab və e-poçt göndərmək istəsəniz ən azı bir kimlik əlavə etməyiniz lazımdır.
+The quick setup will add an account and an identity in one go for most providers.

-## Requirements
+## Tələblər

-An internet connection is required to set up accounts and identities.
+Hesabları və kimlikləri qurmaq üçün bir internet bağlantısı tələb olunur.

-## Quick setup
+## Cəld quraşdırma

-Just enter your name, email address and password and tap *Go*.
+Just select the appropriate provider or *Other provider* and enter your name, email address and password and tap *Check*.

-This will work for most major email providers.
+This will work for most email providers.

-If the quick setup doesn't work, you'll need to setup an account and an identity in another way, see below for instructions.
+If the quick setup doesn't work, you'll need to set up an account and an identity manually, see below for instructions.

-## Set up account - to receive email
+## Hesabın quraşdırılması - e-poçt almaq

-To add an account, tap *Manage accounts* and tap the orange *add* button at the bottom.
-Select a provider from the list, enter the username, which is mostly your email address and enter your password.
-Tap *Check* to let FairEmail connect to the email server and fetch a list of system folders.
-After reviewing the system folder selection you can add the account by tapping *Save*.
+To add an account, tap *Manual setup and more options*, tap *Accounts* and tap the 'plus' button at the bottom and select IMAP (or POP3).
+Siyahıdan bir təchizatçı seçin, əsasən e-poçt ünvanınız olan olan istifadəçi adınızı və şifrənizi daxil edin.
+FairEmail ilə e-poçt serveri arasında bağlantı qurulması və sistem qovluqlarının bir siyahısının alınması üçün *Yoxla* düyməsinə toxunun.
+Sistem qovluq seçiminə nəzər saldıqdan sonra *Saxla* düyməsinə toxunaraq hesab əlavə edə bilərsiniz.

-If your provider is not in the list of providers, select *Custom*.
-Enter the domain name, for example *gmail.com* and tap *Get settings*.
-If your provider supports [auto-discovery](https://tools.ietf.org/html/rfc6186), FairEmail will fill in the hostname and port number, else check the setup instructions of your provider for the right IMAP hostname, port number and protocol (SSL/TLS or STARTTLS).
-For more about this, please see [here](https://github.com/M66B/FairEmail/blob/master/FAQ.md#authorizing-accounts).
+If your provider is not in the list of providers (there are thousands of providers), select *Custom*.
+Domen adını daxil edin, məsələn *gmail.com* və *Tənzimləmələri al* düyməsinə toxunun.
+If your provider supports [auto-discovery](https://tools.ietf.org/html/rfc6186), FairEmail will fill in the host name and port number, else check the setup instructions of your provider for the right IMAP host name, port number and encryption protocol (SSL/TLS or STARTTLS).
+Daha ətraflı, zəhmət olmasa [bura](https://github.com/M66B/FairEmail/blob/master/FAQ.md#authorizing-accounts) baxın.

-## Set up identity - to send email
+## Kimlik quraşdırma - e-poçt göndərmə

-Similarly, to add an identity, tap *Manage identity* and tap the orange *add* button at the bottom.
+Similarly, to add an identity, tap *Manual setup and more options*, tap *Identities* and tap the 'plus' button at the bottom.
 Enter the name you want to appear in the from address of the emails you send and select a linked account.
 Tap *Save* to add the identity.

 If the account was configured manually, you likely need to configure the identity manually too.
 Enter the domain name, for example *gmail.com* and tap *Get settings*.
-If your provider supports [auto-discovery](https://tools.ietf.org/html/rfc6186), FairEmail will fill in the hostname and port number, else check the setup instructions of your provider for the right SMTP hostname, port number and protocol (SSL/TLS or STARTTLS).
+If your provider supports [auto-discovery](https://tools.ietf.org/html/rfc6186), FairEmail will fill in the host name and port number, else check the setup instructions of your provider for the right SMTP host name, port number and encryption protocol (SSL/TLS or STARTTLS).

 See [this FAQ](https://github.com/M66B/FairEmail/blob/master/FAQ.md#FAQ9) about using aliases.

 ## Grant permissions - to access contact information

-If you want to lookup email addresses, have contact photos shown, etc, you'll need to grant read contacts permission to FairEmail.
-Just tap *Grant permissions* and select *Allow*.
+If you want to lookup email addresses, have contact photos shown, etc, you'll need to grant permission to read contact information to FairEmail.
+Just tap *Grant* and select *Allow*.

 ## Setup battery optimizations - to continuously receive emails

 On recent Android versions, Android will put apps to sleep when the screen is off for some time to reduce battery usage.
 If you want to receive new emails without delays, you should disable battery optimizations for FairEmail.
-Tap *Disable battery optimizations* and follow the instructions.
+Tap *Manage* and follow the instructions.

 ## Questions or problems